ArikReuter/TopicGPT/README.md

 - Addition of new topics based on keywords
 - Deletion of topics

-It is further possible, to directly interact with TopicGPT via prompting and without explicitly calling  functions - an LLM autonomously decides which functionality to use.
+When directly interacting with TopicGPT via prompting and without explicitly calling  functions, an LLM autonomously decides which functionality to use.

 ## Installation

-You can install topicgpt via [PyPI](https://pypi.org/project/topicgpt/)
+You can install TopicGPT via [PyPI](https://pypi.org/project/topicgpt/)

 ```
 pip install topicgpt